-For the past 20 years Kidney Cancer UK has been a prominent and influential name working to support patients through the approval of drugs for kidney cancer patients, better treatments and a clear treatment pathway.
+For the over 20 years Kidney Cancer UK has been a consistent, prominent and influential name working to support patients through the approval of drugs for kidney cancer patients, better treatments and a clear treatment pathway.

 No matter who the faces are behind the name, the main thrust and driver of the charity has always been the welfare of patients, their carers and their families; we are here to listen, inform and support.